crcn/tandem-old/README.md

 - [Patreon page](https://www.patreon.com/crcn)
 - [Videos](youtube-channel-here) - TODO
 - [Development](./docs/development) - Docs on how to hack on Tandem.

+#### Installation

+You can play with the most recent OSX builds [here](https://www.dropbox.com/sh/k9eqwmksv0655ss/AABQyfP5xWf4nbynRm0-OxKJa?dl=0). **Please note that the current application is a *preview* of what's to come.
+Expect bugs, and missing features**.
+Aso be sure to install the [Atom](https://atom.io/packages/atom-tandem-extension), or [VSCode](https://marketplace.visualstudio.com/items?itemName=tandemcode.tandem-vscode-extension) extensions for the best experience.

 #### Who's this application intended for?